Listen and subscribe on Anchor.fm, Spotify, and Google Podcasts.

 Dr. Natalie Parks: [00:12:59] [unknown] It’s the emotional responding.

 Manuel “Manny” Rodriguez: [00:13:01] Yeah, it’s almost like do something dumb to nothing, do something.
-You know, a lot of companies, they jump on the training bandwagon just so they can prove that they’re doing something.
+You know, a lot of companies, jump on the training bandwagon just so they can prove that they’re doing something.
 Look, look, we just spent five hundred hours on training.
 But let’s bring on the job, and that’s OK.

 Kyle Ditzian: [00:13:18] Yeah, yeah, that stuff like that comes up all the time with, like, ethics violations.
 Like for instance, if you’ve got a boss that is behaving unethically, like, oh, we’ll just send them to sensitivity training.
 That’ll fix the problem.
 Right.

 Manuel “Manny” Rodriguez: [00:13:33] Right.
-That actually is a great point, because then then let’s talk about how do you make training really, really effective.
+That actually is a great point, because then let’s talk about how do you make training really, really effective.
 Right.
 Like, how how do you get away from that scenario?
 Bad, bad training.
 Right.
 Because ultimately we do believe that training is a viable solution.
-But what behavior analysis and OBM teaches us is that there are ways to make training really, really impactful so that it’s not a waste of time or effort or whatever.
+But what behavior analysis and OBM teach us is that there are ways to make training really, really impactful so that it’s not a waste of time or effort or whatever.
 And so so in our preparation for today, we talked about maybe adding in a little bit of instructional design.
 Right.
 Because what we’ve learned from behavioral science is good instructional design and integrating behavioral skills training, we seem to exponentially get better results.
 So I thought maybe we talked about that.
 What do you think?
 Insertions ideas?
 Yeah, maybe.
 OK.
 All right.
 So I’m going to borrow seamlessly from a colleague of ours.
 It’s not in the room today, but her name is Dr. Barbara Bucklin.
 And Barbara wrote an article several times ago called Principles to Instructional Design, where she basically brings about tells but talks about seven different principles to instructional design.
 So I just kind of share the principles with the group and then you guys want to talk about it, then you know, let’s talk about it.
-But quick, quick seven and I’ll put it in the chat room for those in the in the Zoom room here.
+But quick, quick seven, and I’ll put it in the chat room for those in the Zoom room here.
 Focus on the learner.
 Write measurable objectives.
 Provide active, meaningful practice that the students learn what the student does.
 Four.
 Teach practice and test in context.
 I like that one.
-Number five chunk content in appropriate step sizes.
+Number five chunk content inappropriate step sizes.
 Number six, provide immediate descriptive feedback.
 And number seven, design effective tests.